Perennials

 Above: Hydrangea Bouquet from my garden.

-Below: Oriental Lily, Day Lily, Artichoke Thistle, Camellia, Organic Roses (a birthday gift from Grace Rose Farm), Passionflower Vine
+Below: Oriental Lily, Day Lily, Artichoke Thistle, Peonies, Chrysanthemums, and a Passionflower Vine.

 Annuals